Activities that need a water licence

 - deposit of waste.

-Click on the activities below for a description of the activity and a reference to the applicable Schedule in the Waters Regulation.
+Click on the undertakings below for a description and link to applicable licensing criteria outlined in the Waters Regulation?

 Description